 What size business can access private credit lines?

-How do I find private credit lenders for my small business?
+How do I find private credit lenders?